 The popular face watchface will now allow you to use portrait mode photos and leverage the depth data to create layered watchfaces.
 Photos on Apple Watch will be updated with the new look from iOS 15 and Messages is getting improved with the ability to dictate, scribble or add emojis from the same view.

 While these new features are compelling, the blood glucose monitoring is the only one that should hinge on new hardware, so if there are any other exclusive features coming to Apple Watch 7 then Apple is keeping them under tight wraps for now.

-Apple isn't likely too worried about the competition for the Apple Watch 7 because when it comes to mindshare and market share, it enjoys a pretty substantial lead.
+Apple isn't likely too worried about the competition for the Apple Watch 7 because when it comes to mindshare and market share, it enjoys a substantial lead.
+A recent Counterpoint Research study showed Apple Watch monthly active users at over 100 million.
 However, there is finally some evidence of competition arriving that may motivate Apple to keep its foot on the gas.

 It was made clear at Google I/O 2021 that Android Wear is getting considerably more attention this year with Google's partnership with Samsung.
-Whether that means a Galaxy Watch 4 with the new version of Wear OS or the rumored Pixel Watch can challenge the Apple Watch is far from certain.
+Whether that means a Galaxy Watch 4 or the rumored Pixel Watch can challenge the Apple Watch is far from certain.